Bohren Law Is Open During The Shutdown

 If the insurance company denies your claim do not panic.
 Insurance companies routinely deny completely legitimate claims.
 If this happens you should seek legal counsel to advise you on next steps.
 Legal counsel can help you negotiate with the insurance company to make sure you get what is owed to you under your business interruption insurance coverage.

 We represent business owners nationwide.
-Bohren Law understands that this is the most financially challenging time a business may ever face.
-Therefore, Bohren Law does not charge up-front fees for Business Interruption cases and only takes a fee if we recover for you.
+Yanni Law understands that this is the most financially challenging time a business may ever face.
+Therefore, Yanni Law does not charge up-front fees for Business Interruption cases and only takes a fee if we recover for you.
 If your business has been affected by the COVID-19/Coronavirus Pandemic, please contact us immediately for a free case evaluation.